 Colorado only - Infiltrator IM-540, CM-1060 & IM-1530 septic tanks

 For over 30 years, we have been providing FREE consultation to all clients.
 Engineered plans are traditionally bare minimum acceptable standards, never mentioning any optional parts.
 Inspectors and engineers very rarely, if ever, discuss design choices that will improve performance and safety, increase longevity, expedite construction, and prepare for future repairs.
 Unlike other plumbing supply firms, we take an interest in your project, providing our clients with free consultation.
 We encourage you to mail a copy of your site plan for free review with purchase of an Infiltrator septic system.
-Please note The Natural Home is not an engineering firm; we do not provide any engineering services.
-Infiltrator Quick4 leach field chambers are also available for free delivery with septic tanks.
+The Natural Home is not an engineering firm; we do not provide any engineering services.
+Please email service@thenaturalhome.com with any questions or concerns.

-Infiltrator septic tanks and Quick4 chambers are always kept in stock
+Infiltrator septic tanks and Quick4 leach chambers are always in stock

 Prices shown here are when paid with MasterCard or VISA credit card